Skip to main contentSkip to footer

 • Shared audit visibility for agent use and validation activity

-• Private overlays and admin visibility
+• Private overlays and team-level audit visibility (in development)

 • Only after the hosted personal path proves real demand